 - Dip half of the ladyfingers in the espresso mixture.
 Ladyfingers soak up a lot of liquid within 1 second, so make it a very quick dunk.
 You don’t want them overly saturated and soggy because as the tiramisu chills, they’ll soften up underneath all the cream.

 - Line dipped ladyfingers in bottom of pan.
-Arrange dipped ladyfingers in the baking pan to make one solid layer.
 If needed, cut some ladyfingers to fill in any empty spaces.